immersivecognition/uxf-tutorial/README.md

 If you want you can download the final project at [github.com/immersivecognition/uxf-tutorial-project](http://github.com/immersivecognition/uxf-tutorial-project).
 See Appendix 1 below for downloading or viewing the files at each part of the tutorial.

+Note: This tutorial was written in 2019 and UXF has recieved updates since then, so things may look a little different but almost everything should work the same.

 * [Part 0 - Introduction to Unity & UXF](http://immersivecognition.github.io/uxf-tutorial/part-0)
 * [Part 1 - Setting up the scene](http://immersivecognition.github.io/uxf-tutorial/part-1)
 * [Part 2 - Mouse control](http://immersivecognition.github.io/uxf-tutorial/part-2)